stutzlab/homie-esp8266-config-emulator/README.md

 ## The Emulator

 The emulator is not fully functional as a real device, but it is fine to support the captive portal development.
+It handles the API calls and serves the ui_bundle.gz file, wich is the actual captive portal interface.

 ### Random Failure
 All the endpoints has a random failure function to emulate a unexpected failure at anytime.
 The failure rate is configurable and can be set as enviroment variable